emberjs/rfcs/text/0459-angle-bracket-built-in-components.md

 Due to a similar implementation issue, it is also not possible to invoke the `{{textarea}}` component with angle bracket invocation style.

-We propose to change this internal implementation strategry to make it possible to invoke this with angle brackets just like any other components.
+We propose to change this internal implementation strategy to make it possible to invoke this with angle brackets just like any other components.
 However, to align with the name used in [RFC #176](./0176-javascript-module-api.md), we propose to take this opportunity to rename the component into `<TextArea>` (as